Understanding Qui Tam Lawsuits & Government Intervention

 If your employer or a business associate is defrauding the government, you could report the crime and sleep better at night.
 You also stand to collect between 15 and 30 percent of any settlement or restitution recovered by the government if the fraud is proven in a qui tam lawsuit.

-Cases of Medicare fraud and government defense contractor fraud are good candidates for qui tam lawsuits, which are brought by private citizens on behalf of the federal government.
+Cases of Medicare fraud, guaranteed loan fraud, import and customs fraud, and government defense contractor fraud are good candidates for qui tam lawsuits, which are brought by private citizens on behalf of the federal government.
 Medicaid fraud is also an area of recovery in certain states.
 However, if you’re thinking of filing a qui tam case, you should be as informed as possible about the complex nature of qui tam litigation before you file.
+Consequently, it is always advisable to seek the guidance of an experienced Washington government fraud attorney.

 The Qui Tam Provisions of The False Claims Act